-Pain, epigenetics and endometriosis: Research team wants to know how molecular tweaks affect which women hurt the mostApril 23rd, 2013 in Medical research /
+Pain, epigenetics and endometriosis: Research team wants to know how molecular tweaks affect which women hurt the mostApril 23, 2013 in Medicine & Health / Medical research

 Most of us probably know at least one woman, and maybe quite a few more, with endometriosis.
 Despite the disease's prevalence, there is no consensus on the cause of it, the existing treatment options leave a lot to be desired, and there are too few ways for women to, at the very least, effectively numb the pain that the disease provokes.